Most people start fishkeeping when they’re young, starting with a small fish bowl or small tank in their bedroom.

 With larger electric pump controlled filters, they can suck smaller fish and baby fry into the unit which will kill them.
-Electric pumps are normally too big to go in a fishbowl anyway so a sponge filter will be the best option and sometimes the only option available to you.
+Electric pumps are normally too big to go in a fish bowl anyway, so a sponge filter will be the best option and sometimes the only option available to you.

-They are cheap and inexpensive to run and as long as you buy a quiet air pump to run them then they are suitable for bedrooms and quiet areas.
+They are cheap and inexpensive to run and as long as you buy a quiet air pump to run them, then they are suitable for bedrooms and quiet areas.

 Sponges can be purchased in all sizes and shapes.
-They are powered by either air pumps or powerheads which are small pumps that sit on the top of the sponge.
-These provide more suction which draws more water through the sponge.
+They are powered by either air pumps or powerheads, which are small pumps that sit on the top of the sponge; these provide more suction which draws more water through the sponge.

-Again these are normally used in larger aquariums where you don’t want the fish to be sucked up into the filtration.
+Again, these are normally used in larger aquariums where you don’t want the fish to be sucked up into the filtration.

-What type of pump will you need?
+What type of pump will I need?